Labbeti/aac-datasets/docs/data_subsets.rst

 Since WavCaps does not contains validation or testing subsets, all of their data is used as additional training data.
 The subsets as_noac and `freesound_no_clotho` are provided to avoid biases when evaluating on AudioCaps or Clotho datasets.

+Datasets overlaps
+########################
+Audio-Text datasets typically comme from other audio classification datasets or similar websites, which might lead to overlaps that can create data leaks in your training.
+Here is a list of known overlaps between differents sound events that should be aware of:

+.. list-table:: Clotho subsets names
+   :header-rows: 1

+   * - Dataset A
+     - Dataset B
+     - Proportion of A in B (%)
+   * - AudioCaps
+     - AudioSet-train
+     - 100
+   * - Clotho
+     - FSD50K
+     - 5.4
+   * - AudioCaps
+     - WavCaps
+     - 17.6
+   * - Clotho
+     - WavCaps
+     - 89.0

+If you do not take this overlaps into account, you might overestimate your results of your AAC model.